dethe/resume/teaching/README.md

 - March 2018 - Present
 - Digital Services Technician

 Help people use the libraries tech services: 3D printers, multimedia digitization stations, scanners, Raspberry Pis, BBC Micro:bits, Makey-Makeys, Lego WeDo and Lego Mindstorms, and more.
+Teach kids to make their own computer games.
+Run games that teach cooperation and teamwork.

 1. Pivot workshops and clubs to online during the Covid-19 pandemic
 1. Write Shimmy animation tool and built workshops around it